 Cyfarthfa Castle Museum & Art Gallery

 Visit Cyfarthfa Castle Museum and Art Gallery and admire the extensive fine and decorative art collections.
-Stroll through the atmospheric social and industrial history galleries, which chart the rise of this once great ironmaking town.
+You can stroll through the atmospheric social and industrial history galleries, which chart the rise of this once great ironmaking town.

-Set in beautiful parkland, on the edge of the Brecon Beacons National Park.
+The Castle is set in beautiful parkland, on the edge of the Brecon Beacons National Park.
 At the Museum you will find:

 Daily: 10am – 5.30pm (Last Admission 5pm)